-Requests for NSF prior written approval in the matrix specified above must be submitted via the use of NSF's electronic systems.
-Those prior approval requirements that do not already have a specific request type in NSF's electronic systems must be submitted via use of the "Other" category in Research.gov.
+Requests for NSF prior written approval in the matrix specified above must be submitted via Research.gov.
+Those prior approval requirements that do not have a specific request type must be submitted via use of the "Other" category in Research.gov.